During these times…this feels right to share again.

 What’s the take away for you?
 More often that not, tension and fear create more tension and fear.
 In your life, what is causing tension and/or fear?
 How skilled are you at centering (or calming) yourself in the face of fear?

 Had I aggressively confronted this man no doubt I would have magnified the situation in a bad way.
-Instead, I Spiral Impacted him.
+I felt I modeled behavior I’d like my daughters to carry forward Instead, I Spiral Impacted him.
 Would you like to know how?